Publications:

 |

-Abstract: This paper introduces a unified framework of market selection with general recursive preferences.
+Co-author: Pablo Beker (University of Warwick) Abstract: This paper introduces a unified framework of market selection with general recursive preferences.
 We characterize long-run consumption dynamics and show that the market selection hypothesis is no longer robust in general.
-In particular, consumers with incorrect beliefs can survive against a large class of preferences and beliefs.
-What does the graph mean?
+In particular, consumers with incorrect beliefs can survive against a large class of preferences and beliefs. |

 |